Nana-asiamah98/album-app/Trade-OffsandAssumptions.md

 ### Searching for An Photo Or Album

-- Trade-Off : It was puzzling with this section.
-I wanted the user to search for all images in the presented set of albums but it was confusing.
-First I had to consider the time it would take to fetch all the images and store them in a localStorage and access them by just fetching from the localStorage.
-I considered the User's experience.
-For instance, when a User searches for a photo and select a photo, he should be able to know the Album of the photo.
+- Trade-Off : This portion was perplexing.
+I intended the user to search for all photographs in the collection of albums displayed, however it was perplexing.
+I had to first assess how long it would take to collect all of the photos, store them in a localStorage, and then retrieve them by just retrieving from the localStorage.
+I thought about the User's experience.
+For example, when a user looks for and selects a photo, he should be able to see the photo's Album.
-- Assumptions : From my analysis, I considered creating two search fields.
-One will be at the Album Page and the other will be at the Photos Page.
-You can serach for your album when you visit your Album.
-The same applies to the Photos page.
+- Assumptions : Based on my research, I proposed adding two search fields.
+One will be on the Album Page, the other on the Photos Page.
+When you visit your Album, you may search for it.
+The same is true for the Photos page.

 ### Thumbnails for Photos and Album

-- Trade Off : In the Album page, I realized the endpoint didn't provide an endpoint to display a thumbnail for an album.
-The photos endpoint had it defined so it was easy to implement.
+- Trade Off : On the Album page, I saw that the endpoint did not give an endpoint for displaying an album thumbnail.
+It was described in the images endpoint, so it was simple to implement.
-- Assumptions : So included a Third Party API(https://ui-avatar.com/) to generate a thumbnail based on the letter A; standing for an Album and a number; signifying the album number;
+- Assumptions : So a Third Party API (https://ui-avatar.com/) was used to produce a thumbnail based on the letter A, which stands for Album, and a number, which represents the album number.

 ### Structuring Of Photos and Album

-- Trade-Off : Paginated or not??
-This was a hard decision to select when I was designing these pages.
-Would the User love to scroll through the set of albums or photo or he/she wants it paginated.
+- Trade-Off : Is it necessary to paginate?
+When I began designing these pages, I had to make a difficult decision.
+Would the user like to navigate through the collection of albums or photos, or would he/she prefer it to be paginated?
-- Assuptions : I left the page to have a scrollable such that the user can view the set of Albums and Photos without any hesitation of either a next or previous page.
+- Assuptions : I left the page scrollable so that the user may examine the set of Albums and Photos without having to navigate to the next or previous page.